Solve M.E. Advocacy Week 2023

 Absolutely!
 All congressional office buildings are handicapped accessible, and we can partner you with an able-bodied volunteer to help you navigate your meetings.
 Please indicate your needs on the registration form and we will make arrangements to accommodate.

 No experience?
 No problem!
 We will ensure every team includes an experienced advocate able to assist and answer questions.
 One of the benefits of participating in Advocacy Week is the opportunity to learn from Solve M.E. staff and other experienced advocates.

 Don’t forget to save the date to attend one of our trainings.
-We will have virtual Congressional Meeting Trainings on Thursday, April 6, 2023, and Tuesday, April 11, 2023.
-We will have an In-Person Congressional Meeting Training on April 17th, 2023 in Washington DC.
+We will have virtual Congressional Meeting Trainings on Monday, April 3rd, Thursday, April 6th, and Tuesday, April 11, 2023.
+We will also have an In-Person Congressional Meeting Training on April 17th, 2023, in Washington DC.